green-coding-solutions/example-applications/idle/README.md

 ## Using this container for development

-Run `docker compose run idle` to start and enter the container.
+Run `docker compose run gcb-idle` to start and enter the container.